 In June 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Non-employee Share-Based Payment Accounting, which expands the scope of Topic 718 to include all share-based payment transactions for acquiring goods and services from nonemployees and simplifies the accounting for nonemployee share-based payment transactions.
-The accounting for share-based payments to nonemployees and employees will be substantially aligned because of this update.
-This ASU specifies that Topic 718 applies to all share-based payment transactions in which the grantor acquires goods and services to be used or consumed in its own operations by issuing share-based payment awards.
+The accounting for share-based payment transactions in which the grantor acquires goods and services to be used or consumed in its own operations by issuing share-based payment awards.
 This ASU also clarifies that Topic 718 does not apply to share-based payments used to effectively provide (i) financing to the issuer or (ii) awards granted in conjunction with selling goods or services to customers as part of a contract accounted for under FASB ASU No. 2014-09, Revenue From Contracts with Customers (Topic 606).
 The transition method provided by ASU No. 2018-07 is a modified retrospective basis, which recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 For public business entities, this ASU is effective for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption is permitted but may take place no earlier than a company's adoption date of Topic 606, Revenue from Contracts with Customers.
 The Company adopted this standard as of January 3, 2020 (inception).
 The adoption of this ASU did not have an impact on the Company's financial statements and related disclosures.